eric-at-nocoast/metadata-writer/README.md

 # Metadata Writer

 This is a small ticket sidebar app which isn't visible to the UI.
 The purpose of it is to grab the metadata from the first comment and append it to the ticket comment.

-## To Use:
+## To Use

 1. Clone the repository
+1. Replace the custom field id's in the `main.js` file with your own custom field id's
-2. Zip the directory
+1. Zip the directory
-3. Upload into your account as a private app.
+1. Upload into your account as a private app.

 ## App Tray must be open for the application to function